 There’s no better vehicle for long road trips than the RV, and there’s no better country for RV road trips than the United States.
 There’s a virtually infinite amount of RV trips you could plan across the US.
 It would take a hundred pages to give a comprehensive guide to RV trip planning in the US.
-This guide is your RV trip planner for the top five US states for road trips in an RV.
+This guide is the best RV trip planner for the top five US states for road trips in an RV.
 We’ve also gone ahead and picked our favorite route through each state.

 RV Trip Planner for the Five Best States for RV Trips

 An obvious choice as the largest state in the US, Alaska offers some of the most scenic drives in the world.
 Even omitting its size, any small portion of this great state rivals others in terms of beauty.

 We should be thankful it’s so frigid up there because this is the main reason so much of Alaska remains untouched.
 You can drive for miles along stretches of highway without seeing another vehicle.
 This creates excellent opportunities for seeing wildlife, including several kinds of bears, moose, eagles, caribou, and even walruses!

 One of the best highways for such sightings is George Parks Highway (the locals just call it Parks Highway).
 It’s also a difficult highway to avoid if you’re driving an RV in Alaska, connecting the state’s two largest cities of Anchorage and Fairbanks.
 Driving this route grants you gorgeous views as it leads you past Denali National Park.

 If you drive the entire seven-hour drive the road spans, you won’t be able to miss several breathtaking spectacles.
 On your right, 40 minutes into the route driving north from Anchorage, you’ll pass Eagle River Nature Center.
 This center acts as a gateway to Chugach Mountain Range and Chugach State Park, where you can enjoy nature walks and challenging hikes alike.